OCR-D/keyboardGT/README.md

 # keyboardGT

 The Aletheia document image analysis system offers the possibility to install additional virtual keyboards or to customize them.
-This repository offers about 80 keyboards based on the MUFI snapchot for download on the [Github page](https://tboenig.github.io/keyboardGT/overview.html).
+This repository offers about 80 keyboards based on the [MUFI snapshot](https://mufi.info/m.php?p=mufiexport) for download on the [Github page](https://tboenig.github.io/keyboardGT/overview.html).